Hiking the Praia – Lagoa do Fogo Trail

 Since this is a longer hike for the Azores, I would come prepared with some essentials before heading off for the trail.

 If you are wondering what to bring along when taking part of hikes in general take a look at the comprehensive Hiking Packing List that I put together.
-It includes everything I bring along on day hikes, and it will have you better prepared when taking part of trails all over The Azores.
+It includes everything I bring along on day hikes, and it will have you better prepared when taking part of trails all over The Azores such as the Sete Cidades hike, Mount Pico, and hiking Sao Jorge to name a few.
 The list includes several different essentials such as:

 Take a look at some Azores guide books to better prep you for your trip:

 You cannot just put in Praia – Lagoa do Fogo Hike into Google Maps when trying to get to the starting point of the hike.
 To get there simply put these coordinates into Google: 37°43’40.0″N 25°28’17.5″W. This will take to the exact point where you will find the official hiking trail sign.
 There isn’t much of a parking lot, more so just a bunch of cars parked on the side of the road.

 From Ponta Delgada, it is actually pretty simple to get to.
 Just take the main highway eastbound (EN1 – 1A) for about 15 minutes.
 You will then exit off the right hand side of the highway to Regional 1-1 and then follow that road before turning left on R.Caminho da Ribeira da Praia.
 The whole drive should be about 25 minutes or so.
 Below is a map to show you the exact route to get there.

 5) Praia – Lagoa do Fogo Hike – São Miguel PRC2SMI